Virginia State Board of Education: Leadership

+The board elects a president and vice president every year, with terms running from July 1 to June 30.
+Lieutenant Governor Winsome Earle-Sears served as vice president of the board from 2014 to 2015.

 Founding

-The Virginia State Board of Education was founded in 1810 when the state of Virginia established a "literary fund" (designed to fund public education throughout the state) and the board of education (at the time, called the Board of Trustees of the Literary Fund) placed in charged of it.
-The state constitution of 1869 significantly revamped not only the state's system of elementary and secondary education, but also established a state Superintendent of Education and a new State Board of Education to replace the old "trustees."
+The Virginia State Board of Education was founded in 1810 when the state of Virginia established a "literary fund" (designed to fund public education throughout the state) and the board of education (at the time, called the Board of Trustees of the Literary Fund) placed in charge of it.
+The state constitution of 1869 not only significantly revamped the state's system of elementary and secondary education, but also established a state Superintendent of Education and a new State Board of Education to replace the old "trustees".
 In 1901, yet another new Virginia constitution expanded the board's members from three to eight, and greatly expanded its powers.
 In 1910, local agricultural schools were placed under the board's control.